helidon-io/helidon/docs/se/telemetry/open-telemetry.md

 ### Enabling OpenTelemetry for Outgoing Helidon WebClient Traffic

 Helidon supports the OpenTelemetry semantic conventions for outgoing traffic which uses the Helidon WebClient.
-See the [Helidon WebClient documentation](../../se/webclient.md#configuring-telemetry).
+See the [Helidon WebClient documentation][helidon-webclient-documentation].

 <a id="note-about-exporter-dependencies"></a>
 ### Specifying Additional OpenTelemetry Dependencies

 Most applications need to declare other runtime dependencies on OpenTelemetry artifacts because the configuration specifies—​or the application code uses—​particular OpenTelemetry types packaged in other artifacts.
 For example, OpenTelemetry exporters are packaged individually or as related groups.
-See [this section below](#note-about-exporter-dependencies) for some specific dependencies to consider adding for particular exporters.
+See [this section below][this-section-below] for some specific dependencies to consider adding for particular exporters.

 These exporters transmit telemetry data using a different protocol.
-(See [this OpenTelemetry page](https://github.com/open-telemetry/opentelemetry-java/tree/v1.58.0/exporters).)
+(See [this OpenTelemetry page][this-opentelemetry-page].)

 ## Configuration

 You can control almost all of OpenTelemetry’s overall, tracing, metrics, and logger runtime behavior using Helidon configuration settings.
 Helidon constructs an `OpenTelemetry` object using the configuration.
 The resulting `OpenTelemetry` instance reflects these settings from the Helidon configuration:

-- Settings that pertain to [overall OpenTelemetry behavior](#top-level-config), apart from a particular signal.
+- Settings that pertain to [overall OpenTelemetry behavior][top-level-telemetry], apart from a particular signal.
-- An OpenTelemetry tracer provider based on [tracing configuration](#tracing-config) in `signals.tracing`.
+- An OpenTelemetry tracer provider based on [tracing configuration][tracing] in `signals.tracing`.
-- An OpenTelemetry meter provider based on [metrics configuration](#metrics-config) in `signals.metrics`.
+- An OpenTelemetry meter provider based on [metrics configuration][metrics] in `signals.metrics`.
-- An OpenTelemetry logger provider based on [logger configuration](#logger-config) in `signals.logging`.
+- An OpenTelemetry logger provider based on [logger configuration][logging] in `signals.logging`.

 <a id="top-level-config"></a>
 ### Controlling Overall OpenTelemetry Behavior